cf807/580_Final/ReadMe.txt

 Ingredients_TrainY.csv <- dataset used for validating the Ingredients models (Y)

-foodbase <- a folder containing the original data from Popovski.
+foodbase <- a zip file containing the original data from Popovski.
 See FoodBase.key inside the folder for more information